-EXCEPTED INVESTMENT FUND (EIF)
+Excepted Investment Fund (EIF)

-1 understanding the terms
+1 Understanding the Terms

-An "Excepted investment fund" or EIF is an important concept.
+An "Excepted Investment Fund," or EIF, is an important concept.
 It allows you to disclose an investment fund without having to go through the burdensome task of disclosing its underlying holdings.

-- An EIF is an investment fund that is:
+An EIF is an investment fund that is:

-- 1. Independently managed,

-- 2. Widely held, and

-3. Either publicly traded or available, or widely diversified.

-- "Widely held" means at least 100 individuals are invested in the fund.
+- 1. Independently managed, - 2.
+Widely held, and - 3.
+Either publicly traded or available, or widely diversified. - "Widely held" means at least 100 individuals are invested in the fund.
 Note that the focus is on the number of individuals, not the number of investors.
 For example, if a fund has only 63 investors, but one of the investors is a limited partnership with 200 partners, the fund is widely held. - "Publicly traded or available" means the fund is (or previously was) open to investment by the public.
-Note that a fund is not excluded from this definition merely because investors must meet certain thresholds for wealth or investment in the fund. - "Widely diversified" means the fund does not have a stated policy of concentrating its investments in any industry, business, single country other than the United States, or bonds of a single state within the United States.
+A fund is not disqualified solely because it has net worth or income requirements or if an investor must be an "accredited investor." - "Widely diversified" means the fund does not have a stated policy of concentrating its investments in any industry, business, single country other than the United States, or bonds of a single state within the United States.

 Knowing what each of these terms means can be helpful.
-But if you think an investment fund may not qualify as an EIF, you should talk to an ethics official before doing all of the work of reporting its underlying holdings.
+Typical examples of an EIF include mutual funds and exchange-traded funds.
+If you think an investment fund may not qualify as an EIF, you should talk to an ethics official before doing all of the work of reporting its underlying holdings.